Du-devBR/Du-devBR/README.md

 - 🔭 I'm currently working on career transition
 - 🌱 I'm a Computer Engineer and as a Professional Developer by Digital house.
-- I'm currently studying frontend developer specialization at Digital house.
+- I'm currently studying frontend developer specialization at Rocketseat One.
 - 👯 I’m looking to collaborate on projects privates and open source
 - 🤔 I’m looking for help with my learning and contribute for community
 - 📫 How to reach me: eduardo.ananias2@hotmail.com